 Originally riding on horseback and patrolling the Mexican border following the Mexican Border War, the Army’s 1st Cavalry Division, nicknamed the “First Team,” was activated on September 13, 1921, at Fort Bliss, Texas.
-Since then, the 1st Cavalry, which is made up of soldiers known as “Troopers,” has served an essential role in many conflicts throughout history including World War II, Vietnam and the Gulf War.
+Since then, the 1st Cavalry, which is made up of soldiers known as “troopers,” has played an essential role in many conflicts throughout history, including World War II, the Vietnam War and the Gulf War.

-3. You can catch 1st Cavalry on the big screen.
+3. You Can Catch the 1st Cavalry on the Big Screen.

 The unit is featured in the 1986 film “Platoon,” which is an extrapolation of the veteran and film director Oliver Stone’s experiences in Vietnam while serving in the unit.
 The 1st Calvary is also showcased in the 1979 film “Apocalypse Now.”

-Following an order by Gen. Douglas MacArthur to “go to Manila, free the prisoners at Santo Tomas, take Malacanan Palace and the legislative building.”
-Troopers entered the Philippines capital and freed the internees at Santo Tomas University in February 1945.
-Troopers also lead the charge into Tokyo in September.
+Following an order by Gen. Douglas MacArthur to “go to Manila, free the prisoners at Santo Tomas, take Malacanan Palace and the legislative building,” troopers entered the Philippines’ capital and freed the internees at Santo Tomas University in February 1945.
+Troopers also led the charge into Tokyo in September.

-During Vietnam, the division became the first air mobile division in the Army.
+During Vietnam, the 1st Cavalry was the first fully-committed division in country.

 It has served as a cavalry division, an infantry division, an air assault division and an armored division throughout its years of service.